The stoning of Stephen brought persecution. It also produced great fruit for the kingdom of God.

 Devotion to apostolic teaching is designed to grow us to maturity.
 When we are mature we are able to proclaim Christ in whatever setting we find ourselves.
 Business men and women, stay-at-home moms and dads, astronauts, engineers, salespeople, janitors, cooks, students, and everyone else who claims to follow Christ should be moving toward a place of maturity.
 Then the word of God will be preached to the remotest parts of the earth.

 Thousands of preachers were scattered into the world in Acts 8.
-Twelve preachers remained in Jerusalem.
+Eleven remained in Jerusalem.
 Is it any wonder the church spread so rapidly in the early church?
 Their devotion led to multitudes of mature believers being released to preach the word wherever they went.

 This equipping doesn't happen overnight.
 It doesn't happen by accident.
 It happens by devotion.